 Century-old Khlong Suan old market is out of the way, to put it nicely, or in the middle of nowhere, to be blunt, but for an offbeat food experience that might be a highlight of your trip — it’s worth the ...
 Read more about Khlong Suan old market .

-Fish vendors frantically lug their buckets into the shadows.
-A gang of photographers emerge from the woodwork to snatch a spot near the old train track/footpath.
-Several men hastily lower the market's makeshift roofs as pineapples and mangosteens tumble from their baskets.
-A lazy day at Samut Songkhram's small but tightly packed Mae Khlong market has instantly transformed into a chaotic ...
+Fish vendors lug their buckets into the shadows.
+Photographers emerge from the woodwork to snatch a spot near the track.
+Men lower the umbrellas as pineapples and mangosteens tumble from their baskets.
+A lazy day at Samut Songkhram's Mae Khlong market has transformed into a chaotic scene.
+Turning around, we realise why: That train's not going to try coming through here, is ...
 Read more about Mae Khlong market .

-Painting, kick boxing and puppetry may not seem to go together, but at master Kruu Lek’s Baan Chang Thai arts and muay Chaiya school, expressive art and mindful boxing synthesise seamlessly.
-Simultaneously teaching an ancient type of muay Thai known as muay Chaiya along with several forms of traditional Thai art, the school is highly regarded both for its excellence and devotion to keeping ...
+Painting, kick boxing and puppetry may not seem to go together, but at master Kruu Lek’s Baan Chang Thai arts and muay Chaiya school, expressive art and mindful boxing synthesise ...
 Read more about Baan Chang Thai Arts and Muay Chaiya School .

 When a friend asked if we wanted to go watch Sunday afternoon muay Thai in a TV studio, we had visions of what that might mean, but none of them actually mirrored the words, “Sunday afternoon Muay Thai in a TV studio.”
 The event in fact proved to be exactly what she had ...
 Read more about Sunday Muay Thai at Channel 7 Studio .

-If you’ve been to one of Bangkok’s famous muay Thai (Thai boxing) stadiums, Lumpini or Rajadamnern, you know how brutally effective this so-called “art of eight-limbs” can be: fallen combatants are regularly removed from the ring by stretcher.
-An increasing number of travellers to Bangkok aren’t content to merely watch the sport -- they want to get their hands dirty and experience or ...
+If you’ve been to one of Bangkok’s famous muay Thai (Thai boxing) stadiums, you know how brutally effective this so-called “art of eight-limbs” can be: fallen combatants are regularly removed from the ring by stretcher.
+An increasing number of travellers to Bangkok aren’t content to merely watch the sport -- they want to get their hands dirty and experience or train muay ...
 Read more about Learning Muay Thai in Bangkok .

 In Bangkok, life happens on the streets.
 Kids and dogs play in alleyways.
 Uncles and aunties gossip in front of shophouses.
 Clothing boutiques, restaurants and pubs pop up on footpaths.
 Under overpasses, in empty lots and inner city temples and schools, residents gather for a more competitive purpose — street ...
 Read more about Street sports .